 Walking through Darling Harbour, Cockle Bay and King Street wharf to or from Barangaroo Reserve is another great way to explore the city while on your way to the reserve.

 Getting to Barangaroo Reserve is easy.
 You can catch a train, bus or ferry, or you can go by car and park right at the reserve.

 The two closest train stations are Circular Quay and Wynyard, both around 1km away from the reserve.
 It’s a good idea to arrive at one of the stations and to leave from the other.
 The reason is that the walk to and from both train stations is an attraction by itself.

 Numerous buses travel to the city.
 The following buses have a direct connection to Barangaroo Reserve from Town Hall, Watsons Bay and Millers Point: 311, 324 and 325.

 The closest ferry wharves are at Circular Quay and Darling Harbour (King Street wharf), all within walking distance.

 Barangaroo Reserve has an underground car park available that is open 7 days per week from 6AM til midnight.
 Visit Wilson Parking for more information.
-Flat $10 weekend rates.

 The Barangaroo Reserve is a very welcome addition to the city of Sydney.
 At the time of writing, Barangaroo is shaping up to become a top-notch destination for business, leisure and entertainment.

-Barangaroo Reserve Map
+Map of Barangaroo Reserve

-You can enter Barangaroo Reserve at various entry points.
-The walk from Circular Quay to the reserve along Walks Bay is beautiful.
+You can get into Barangaroo Reserve at various entry points.
+The walk from Circular Quay to the reserve along Walsh Bay is beautiful.
 You can also make your way to reserve via The Rocks and the Sydney Observatory.